wikimedia/mediawiki-extensions-Wikibase/docs/components/index.md

 Wikibase is made up of multiple components, some of which have sub components.

-The top level Mediawiki extensions are:
+The top level MediaWiki extensions are:

 * @subpage docs_components_repo (in the [repo directory])
   * @subpage docs_components_view (in the [view directory])